 TODAY THE TRADITIONAL current is losing ground as new scholars use research methods similar to those used in biblical criticism in the analysis of the Qur’ānic text.

 In the second half of the twentieth century, scholarly works began to challenge the consensus concerning the geocultural context of the emergence and formation of Islam.
 Linguistics and archaeological analyses have raised questions about where Islam originated and about the existence of Makka in early Islam.
-Researchers such as John Wansbrough, Christophe Luxenberg, Günther Lüling, Patricia Crone and Michael Cook[1] and others have come to the conclusion that an early version of the Qur’ān was written as a book by a Christian community of Syrian / Aramaic origin that was opposed to the Christian Orthodoxy of the Councils of Nicaea (325 AD) and Constantinople (553 AD).
+Researchers such as John Wansbrough, Christoph Luxenberg, Günther Lüling, Patricia Crone and Michael Cook[1] and others have come to the conclusion that an early version of the Qur’ān was written as a book by a Christian community of Syrian / Aramaic origin that was opposed to the Christian Orthodoxy of the Councils of Nicaea (325 AD) and Constantinople (553 AD).

 What is more, this opinion went on to claim that the text of the Qur’ān differs markedly from the traditions of Islam that emerged a little over two centuries later, and highlighted the considerable geographical distance that separates the Hijaz and the central Arabian Peninsula from northeastern Persia, the original home of the Islamic kalām scholars and the authorities that the Islamic narrative relies on to this day.